hharcolezi/hharcolezi.github.io/_pages/about.md

 I received my Ph.D. in Computer Science from University Bourgogne Franche-Comté ([UBFC](https://spim.ubfc.fr/en/)) in 2022, working with Profs.
 [Jean-François Couchot](https://members.femto-st.fr/jf-couchot/en), [Bechara Al Bouna](https://www.linkedin.com/in/bechara-al-bouna-aa94927/?originalSubdomain=lb), and [Xiaokui Xiao](https://www.comp.nus.edu.sg/~xiaoxk/).\
 Before that, I received my M.Eng. in Electrical Engineering from São Paulo State University ([UNESP](https://www.feis.unesp.br/#!/ppgee)) in 2019, under the supervision of Prof. [Aparecido Augusto de Carvalho](http://lattes.cnpq.br/0250066159980825).

-Currently, my research interests are differential privacy and machine learning privacy/fairness.
+Currently, my research interests are differential privacy and ethical aspects of machine learning (e.g., privacy and fairness issues).

 ## News
+* [Jul-23] Our project "DIFPRIPOS: Rendre PosgreSQL différentiellement privé pour une IA transparente" has been accepted for funding by [ANR AAPG 2023](https://anr.fr/fr/detail/call/aapg-appel-a-projets-generique-2023/).
-* [May-23] Our paper "(Local) Differential Privacy has NO Disparate Impact on Fairness" has been accepted to [DBSec 2023](http://www.dbsec2023.unimol.it/) and can be accessed on <https://doi.org/10.1007/978-3-031-37586-6_1>.
+* [Jul-23] Our paper "(Local) Differential Privacy has NO Disparate Impact on Fairness" has received the <span style="color: red; font-weight: normal;">&#42;Best Paper Award&#42;</span> at [DBSec 2023](http://www.dbsec2023.unimol.it/)!
-* [May-23] Our paper "On the Utility Gain of Iterative Bayesian Update for Locally Differentially Private Mechanisms" has been accepted to [DBSec 2023](http://www.dbsec2023.unimol.it/) and can be accessed on <https://doi.org/10.1007/978-3-031-37586-6_11>.;
+* [May-23] Our paper "On the Utility Gain of Iterative Bayesian Update for Locally Differentially Private Mechanisms" has been accepted to [DBSec 2023](http://www.dbsec2023.unimol.it/) and can be accessed on <https://doi.org/10.1007/978-3-031-37586-6_11>.
+* * [May-23] Our paper "(Local) Differential Privacy has NO Disparate Impact on Fairness" has been accepted to [DBSec 2023](http://www.dbsec2023.unimol.it/) and can be accessed on <https://doi.org/10.1007/978-3-031-37586-6_1>.
 * [Apr-23] I’ll be serving as a Reviewer for the 37th Conference on Neural Information Processing Systems ([NeurIPS 2023](https://neurips.cc/)).
 * [Mar-23] I’ll be serving on the PC and Editorial Board of the *24th Privacy Enhancing Technologies Symposium* ([PETS 2024](https://petsymposium.org/)).
 * [Mar-23] I’ll be serving in the PC (Research Track) of the *European Conference on Machine Learning and Principles and Practice of Knowledge Discovery in Databases* ([ECML/PKDD 2023](https://2023.ecmlpkdd.org/)).